Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 This will be the forum to share and collaborate on the technical solution across contributing councils and potential future contributors.

-- Setting the technical architecture for EOP
+We imagine the activities of this group to be:

+- Discussion and feedback on major architectural concerns and decisions
-- Setting the technical development practices for EOP
+- Helping establish development practices for technical collaboration on EOP across councils
-- Setting the technical collaboration practices for EOP
-- Setting technical priorities for the EOP Delivery Team
+- Feeding back on current technical priorities of the EOP Delivery Team
+- Bringing a cross-council perspective to technical development by sharing knowledge, challenges and opportunities from different councils

 ## Open Source